georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Traffic Violations And Infractions Be Expunged/Sealed In Georgia?

-Traffic violations can be expunged if the case qualifies.
+Traffic violations may be expunged if the case qualifies.
 Examples of qualifications include when the party is found not guilty of the charges, if the court dismisses the charges, or if the violation is not prosecuted.
 However, the term “expungement” actually refers to record restriction as of July 1, 2013, under Georgia law.
 In this case, the record is restricted from public viewing and only made available to law enforcement and certain government agencies.

 On the other hand, under the O. C. G. A. § 40–5–86, a driver may apply for a point reduction of up to 7 points every five years.
 To qualify, the individual must complete a certified driver improvement course and submit the original certificate to the D. D. S. by mail or in person.